lpcvai/21LPCVC-UAV_VIdeo_Track-Sample-Solution/README.md

 ### Download Pre-trained Models
 1. The trained weights are provided [here](https://purdue0-my.sharepoint.com/:f:/g/personal/hu440_purdue_edu/EuCYkSRgyXVCh8PwwsHZ9lYBNfI4A4cLgdi5sHIlRSsZCQ?e=yjoJ2P).
 The weights are called `best.pt` and should be placed under `yolov5/weights/`.
+We recommend using the `best.pt` weights, since it is using the smallest yolov5 model avalible, which is most sutibable for the Raspberry Pi / mobile.
+There is another model named yolov5l, which utilizes a more complex model for higher accuracy, but results in less FPS.
 Make sure to use them to get the best detections.
-The trained weights were created using a dataset containing over 12,000 images.
+The trained weights were created using a [dataset](https://purdue0-my.sharepoint.com/:u:/g/personal/akocher_purdue_edu/EeW4m2AjhuxFhIuwXFQNHcgB87WWzLYq6PVWMri9ZRjHIw?e=18ogEg) containing over 10,000 images.
 More stats on the dataset can be found in `yolov5/weights/stats.txt`.
-Specific stats about the training session can be viewed [here](https://wandb.ai/dual19/YOLOv5/runs/2hkzouqz?workspace=user-dual19) if you're interested.
+Specific stats about the training session can be viewed [here](https://wandb.ai/dual19/...?workspace=user-dual19) if you're interested.

 2. The DeepSORT weights need to be downloaded; they can be found [here](https://purdue0-my.sharepoint.com/:u:/g/personal/hu440_purdue_edu/EYvoc5gij4dNpcGJ5jnBW94BP5H5LU_dcW0dHtm_lX8aBQ?e=s8j3LW).